 Why Can’t I Feel My Emotions?
-On Disconnection, Cultural Loss, and What It Means to Start Listening Again
+Emotional Disconnection, Adaptation and Therapy

 - Esther Dietrichsen-Farley

 You might know the vocabulary of emotion.
 You can name what others feel.
-You can function.
-You can reflect.
-But when it comes to your own internal world, something misfires.
+You can function, reflect and understand people deeply.
+But when it comes to your own internal world, something feels blocked.

-And when you’ve lived across cultures, when you’ve learned to adapt, when belonging has always come with conditions - that disconnection can run deep.
+And when you’ve lived across cultures, crossed class, family or social expectations, or learned that belonging comes with conditions, that disconnection can run deep.

 This post is for those who are emotionally literate in theory, but estranged from the felt sense of their own experience.
-It’s not about brokenness.
-It’s about how we’re shaped - and what happens when we begin to unshape ourselves.
+It explores why it can become so hard to feel your emotions, and how therapy can help you begin listening again.

-Why Is It So Hard to Feel What We Feel?
+Why Is It So Hard to Feel Your Emotions?

 It’s not just you.
 Across identities and generations, emotional access is often filtered by culture, class, gender, trauma, and survival.